Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/post-processing/post-processing-custom-effect-low-code.md

 Once you've created a compatible Shader Graph and Material, you can use the Material with a Full Screen Pass Renderer Feature to create a custom post-processing effect.

-1. In the Project window, select a URP Renderer.
+1. Select your project's Universal Renderer.

+    If you created your project using the **Universal 3D** template, you can find the Universal Renderers in the following project folder: **Assets** > **Settings**.

 2. In the Inspector, click **Add Renderer Feature** and select **Full Screen Pass Renderer Feature**.
-For more information on adding Renderer Features refer to [How to add a Renderer Feature to a Renderer](./../urp-renderer-feature-how-to-add.md).
+For more information on adding Renderer Features refer to [How to add a Renderer Feature to a Renderer](../urp-renderer-feature-how-to-add.md).
-3. Set the **Post Process Material** to the Material you created with the Fullscreen Shader Graph.
+3. Set the **Pass Material** field to the Material you created with the Fullscreen Shader Graph.
 4. Set **Injection Point** to **After Rendering Post Processing**.
 5. Set **Requirements** to **Color**.

-You should now see the effect in both Scene view and Game view.
+You should now notice the effect in both Scene view and Game view.

 ![Example scene with a grayscale custom post-processing effect.](../Images/post-proc/custom-effect/grayscale-custom-effect.png)
-<br/>*Example scene with a grayscale custom post-processing effect.*